 - Main web interface that supports the most popular browsers.
 Users can access main web UI of Enterprise Manager using the default URL:

-- Veeam Self-Service File Restore Portal that allows VM administrators to restore files or folders from a VM guest OS, using a browser from within the VM guest OS, without creating specific users or assigning them specific roles at the Veeam Enterprise Manager level.
-For that, an administrator of the VM can access the self-service web portal using the default URL:
+- Veeam Self-Service File Restore Portal that allows VM administrators to restore files or folders from a VM guest OS.
+These operations will not require creating specific user accounts or assigning them specific roles at the Veeam Enterprise Manager level.
+For restore operations, an administrator of the VM just accesses the self-service web portal using the default URL:

 Veeam Self-Service File Restore Portal is available in Enterprise Plus edition.